The Story Behind Our Logo

 And that’s why I renamed the business Miracle Electric.

-I’m Parker Gammon, and I’d love to be your electrician.
+And I’d love to be your electrician.